Separability and entanglement in superpositions of quantum states: Introduction

-Quantum entanglement \cite{Horodecki09-1, Guhne09, Das17} is regarded as an important resource because it finds applications in several information processing protocols, like quantum teleportation \cite{Bennett93, Bouwmeester97}, quantum dense coding \cite{Bennett92, Mattle96, Bruss04, Prabhu13, Prabhu13-1, Das15}, and quantum key distribution \cite{Bennett14,Ekert91}.
-Entanglement in quantum states of shared systems is a result of the superposition principle of quantum physics.
-Arbitrary superpositions, however, do not lead to entangled states of the corresponding shared physical system.
-The question has already been posed in the literature, and the subsequent studies have, as far as we know, been always quantitative, providing important bounds on the amount of entanglement generated in different types of superpositions considering different entanglement measures \cite{Linden06, Gour07, Yu07, Ou07, Niset07, Cavalcanti07, Song07, Gour08, Osterloh08, Akhtarshenas11, Parashar11, Ma14}.
-We however wish to study the problem qualitatively - answering only whether a given superposition of quantum states of a shared system is entangled or not.
-A quantitative study of course provides the qualitative answer, but we find that in several cases where the quantitative solution is missing, one can still extract qualitative results, which in turn can then be used in certain applications.
+The question of entanglement of superposed quantum states has already been posed in the literature.
+The subsequent studies have, as far as we know, been always quantitative, providing important bounds on the amount of entanglement generated in different types of superpositions, considering different entanglement measures \cite{Linden06, Gour07, Yu07, Ou07, Niset07, Cavalcanti07, Song07, Gour08, Osterloh08, Akhtarshenas11, Parashar11, Ma14}.
+We, however, wish to study the problem qualitatively - answering only whether a given superposition of quantum states of a shared system is entangled or not.
+In particular, we ask when the superpositions of a given pair of a pure entangled state and a product state can produce entangled states, provided that the coefficients corresponding to the states appearing in any superposition are nonzero.
+A quantitative study of course provides the qualitative answer, but we find that in several cases where the quantitative solution is missing, one can still extract qualitative results.
+This is one of the reasons why we focus on a qualitative study in this work.
+Furthermore, we provide several applications of such a study.